-(6) Are there any additional incentives to deploy CSMA/CN?
-This paper is a first step towards adopting collision detection in wireless networks, and certainly amenable to various improvements.
+6) Are there any additional incentives to deploy CSMA/CN?
+This paper is a first step toward adopting collision detection in wireless networks and is certainly amenable to various improvements.
 Yet, even this first step provides several potential secondary benefits.
-Past research shows transmission bitrate should not be reduced due to collisions and should only cater to fading [18, 1, 19].
+Past research shows transmission bit rate should not be reduced due to collisions and should only cater to fading [1], [17], [18].
 CSMA/CN will aid rate adaptation with sound collision detection.
 Since correlation is more robust than decoding, the ACK loss in 802.11 can be mitigated by using signatures.
 802.11 is by design conservative to prevent collisions.
-CSMA/CN has a low penalty due to collision and thus it provides network administrators an opportunity to be more aggressive with carrier sense threshold, backoff etc., potentially yielding higher network throughput.
+CSMA/CN has a low penalty due to collision, and thus it provides network administrators an opportunity to be more aggressive with carrier sense threshold, backoff, etc., potentially yielding higher network throughput.

-6. RELATED WORK
+VI.
+RELATED WORK

-Avoiding Collisions: There have been numerous MAC protocols proposed for wireless networks [20].
+Avoiding Collisions: There have been numerous MAC protocols proposed for wireless networks [19].
 A common feature of most of these schemes is that they avoid collisions by utilizing control frames or out-of-band busy tones.
-These schemes tend to be either quite conservative by reserving a large space around the communicating nodes or do not completely eliminate the collisions.
-Some studies have shown that enabling RTS-CTS reduces the overall throughput [21] and hence disabled by default in many deployments [22].
-Recently, several schemes use the knowledge of interference map to schedule transmissions intelligently [23, 17, 24].
+These schemes tend to be either quite conservative by reserving a large space around the communicating nodes, or do not completely eliminate the collisions.
+Some studies have shown that enabling RTS-CTS, to avoid collisions, reduces the overall throughput in practice [20] and is hence disabled by default in many deployments [21].
+Recently, several schemes use the knowledge of interference map to schedule transmissions intelligently [16], [22], [23].
 Interference relationships vary with time and hence are difficult to monitor.

-Recovering from Collisions: Apart from PPR mentioned earlier, ZipTx [3] and Maranello [25] makes use of known pilot bits to detect errors and recover the partial packets.
+Recovering From Collisions: Apart from PPR mentioned earlier, ZipTx [3] and Maranello [24] make use of known pilot bits to detect errors and recover the partial packets.
 We do not insert any known bits for detecting collisions.
-A receiver could apply interference cancellation [5] to recover the frame of interest by decoding the interfering transmission first and then canceling it out.
+A receiver could apply interference cancellation [6] to recover the frame of interest by decoding the interfering transmission first and then canceling it out.
 However, this approach works only when the relative strengths of the signals at the receiver satisfy certain thresholds.
-CSMA/CN also employs interference cancellation but at the transmitter for the purpose of suppressing self-signal and strengthening signature correlation.
+CSMA/CN also employs interference cancellation, but at the transmitter for the purpose of suppressing self-signal and strengthening signature correlation.
 ZigZag decoding [4] is a form of interference cancellation that recovers frames from repeated collisions.
 While this is a creative approach, it requires that the same set of frames be involved in multiple collisions.
-Similarly, ANC [26] requires the knowledge of one of the packets involved in a collision.
+Similarly, ANC [25] requires the knowledge of one of the packets involved in a collision.

-Detecting Collisions: [18] enables a transmitter to distinguish between a fading and collision by having the receiver return the received bits.
+Detecting Collisions: Reference [17] enables a transmitter to distinguish between a fading and collision by having the receiver return the received bits.
 SoftRate [1] utilizes SoftPHY information to distinguish between collision and fading for rate adaptation.
-AccuRate [27] detects collisions by comparing constellation dispersions of preamble and postamble.
+AccuRate [26] detects collisions by comparing constellation dispersions of preamble and postamble.
 In contrast, CSMA/CN detects and aborts collisions on the fly.

-Aborting Collisions: A scheme that bears some similarity with CSMA/CN is [28].
-Authors use an out of band control channel to transmit pulses for the purpose of indicating active transmissions.
-Transmitters sense the control channel to detect potential collisions, however, such decisions at the transmitter are not an accurate indicator of collision at the receiver.
-CSMA/CN uses an in-band collision detection scheme at the receiver with explicit feed back to the transmitter to abort.
-Author's previous work [29] is limited in its ability to detect a collision notification.
-This paper performs self-signal suppression through interference cancellation and antenna orientation making CSMA/CN suitable for distant transmitter-receiver pairs which are more vulnerable to collisions.
+Aborting Collisions: A scheme that bears some similarity with CSMA/CN is [27].
+The authors use an out-of-band control channel to transmit pulses for the purpose of indicating active transmissions.
+Transmitters sense the control channel to detect potential collisions, however such decisions at the transmitter are not an accurate indicator of collision at the receiver.
+CSMA/CN uses an in-band collision detection scheme at the receiver with explicit feedback to the transmitter to abort.
+Our previous work [28] is limited in its ability to detect a collision notification.
+This paper performs self-signal suppression through interference cancellation and antenna orientation making CSMA/CN suitable for distant transmitter-receiver pairs that are more vulnerable to collisions.